Megaphone and Grassroots Marketing:

 Grassroots marketing:

-The recipe for Grassroots marketing is a hands-on project that anyone can learn in thirty seconds, a uniquely creative act that solves a problem and connects them to your makerspace.
+The recipe for Grassroots marketing is a hands-on project that anyone can learn in thirty seconds, a uniquely creative act that solves a problem and connects them to your creative space.

 By far, the most successful, quiet, and individually customizable campaign I designed we called the “Pom Pom Project.”
 After attracting stakeholders to our space, we wanted to provide them with a hands-on project that contained the intention and culture of our space: Creative Expression, Making, and Community.
 The Pom Pom project encompasses all three in an “Avitar” of every stakeholder.